Perfect Oven Baked Potatoes Recipe

 - To freeze: Cover each potato with plastic wrap and put it in the freezer.
 Within a few hours, the potatoes will be frozen.
 You can store them in the freezer for up to 3 months.

 - Reheat them in the microwave for a few minutes.
-Alternatively, pop them in a preheated oven at 375 degrees F for 10 minutes until warm.
+Alternatively, pop them in a preheated oven at 375°F for 10 minutes, or until warm.

 Frequently asked questions

-The best potatoes for baking are the ones that have the least moisture and the most starch.
+The best potatoes for baking are those with the least moisture and the most starch.
 Russet potatoes are the best for baking because they have a high starch content.
-I always use Idaho russet potatoes.
+I always use Idaho Russet potatoes.
 They have the most starch and thick skin and bake nice and fluffy.
 The skin gets crispy if cooked without aluminum foil, which I love.

 No, I would not soak them because the primary purpose of doing that is to remove the starch.
-When making baked potatoes, starch is not something to get rid of.
+When making baked potatoes, starch is not something to eliminate.
 However, they do need to be scrubbed clean and dried before using them.
-First, scrub them with a vegetable brush under cold running water until all the dirt is gone.
-Remember, potatoes grow under the ground and usually do not get a good bath before being bagged.
+First, wash them with a vegetable brush under cold running water until all the dirt is gone.
+Remember, potatoes grow underground and usually do not receive a thorough washing before being bagged.
 Then, rinse, drain, and pat them dry.

 Do not poke them before washing them, or the germs will end up inside the potatoes.
 The contaminants being rinsed from the skin will end up inside the potatoes if they have holes when scrubbing.
-Potatoes should be washed before poking to avoid spreading contaminants from the skin to the flesh.
+Potatoes should be washed before poking to prevent the spread of contaminants from the skin to the flesh.

 This happens when too much moisture escapes from the potatoes.
 You probably have poked way too many holes around the potato.
-Make sure you pierce the potato 4-6 times, depending on its size.
-Too many holes close together will let too much moisture escape and dry the insides of the potatoes.
+Pierce the potato 4-6 times, depending on its size.
+Too many holes close together will allow too much moisture to escape and dry out the insides of the potatoes.

 More delicious side dishes to try: